It's that time of year again!

 Hustling and bustling and shopping and cleaning and decorating and cooking and wrapping and OH MY GOD THIS IS EXHAUSTING!

 Yes, exhausting.
 But still fun.
-Especially when you're giving gifts you know that your recipients are going to love.
+Especially when you're giving gifts you know your recipients are going to love.

-Others I discovered through my fascination with office supply stuff – all things paper, pens, and notebooks.
+Other gifts I discovered through my fascination with office supply stuff – all things paper, pens, and notebooks.

 And a few are gifts I’d like for myself <wink, wink, hint, hint>.

 [NOTE: Many of the links on this page are affiliate links from Amazon, so if you click and buy I will earn a small commission.
 Hey — if you find one gift on here, then all my work will have been worth it.]